Ex-Trump adviser Peter Navarro subpoenaed in DOJ’s 1/6 probe

 Navarro, who was a trade adviser to then-President Donald Trump, said Tuesday that he was served by the FBI at his Washington, D.C., house last week.
 The subpoena is the first known instance of prosecutors seeking testimony from someone who worked in the Trump White House as they investigate the worst attack on the Capitol in two centuries.

 In an 88-page draft filing, Navarro claims the House select committee investigating the Jan.
-6, 2021, Capitol attack is unlawful and therefore a subpoena it issued to him in February is unenforceable under law.
+6, 2021 attack is unlawful and therefore a subpoena it issued to him in February is unenforceable under law.
 The 72-year-old said he was planning on filing the claim against the committee, Speaker Nancy Pelosi, D-Calif., and the U.S. attorney for D.C., Matthew M. Graves, on Tuesday.

+In an interview with The Associated Press on Tuesday, Navarro said the goal of his lawsuit is also much broader than the subpoenas themselves, but part of an effort to have “the Supreme Court address a number of issues that have come with the weaponization of Congress’ investigatory powers” since Trump came to office.

 A spokesman for the Department of Justice did not immediately respond to a request for comment Tuesday.